a2589765927 65

 Anyway, I don’t want this review merely to be a track by track analysis, so moving on to the highlights of the record, I would have to pick the sludgy, robot voiced backing of ‘In Betwee‘ as a standout, which seems to incorporate shades of Beck and Prince, somehow ending up like some kind of fucked up Disney cartoon.
 It’s quite wonderful how Nathan has managed such a thing.
 ‘New Year’s Day‘, meanwhile, sounds like Super Furry Animals, and that can only be a good thing, right?

-Other than that, we have techno style diversions in the shape of ‘Trixter-Sez‘, the easy, commercial slacker-pop of ‘Everything Angel’ and the short, trippy instrumental ”A Song On The Tip Of My Mind‘, before ‘Powder Pink Powder Green‘ has Nathan sounding like The National‘s Matt Berninger if he’d just inhaled from a bong concocted by Ariel Pink.
+Other than that, we have techno style diversions in the shape of ‘Trixter-Sez‘, the easy, commercial slacker-pop of ‘Everything Angel’ and the short, trippy instrumental ”A Song On The Tip Of My Mind‘, before ‘Powder Pink Powder Green‘ has Nathan sounding like The National‘s Matt Berninger if they’d just inhaled from a bong concocted by Ariel Pink.

 8